 When the narcissist finds a greater fuel supply from another, they will typically discard.
 Unfortunately, it is unlikely they will be gone forever.
 They must have constant fuel.
 So, after they severely traumatize their victim with a sudden discard, they will reappear from time to time.
 When they reappear they will appear with more love bombing or claiming they want to be the helpful friend to the victim.
 However, they won’t be willing to give up the new supply, unless the new supply got smart and ran for their life.
 Their reappearance is called hoovering (named after the hoover vacuum cleaner) and they will do this strictly for the purposes of extracting negative or positive fuel from the victim.
 It has absolutely nothing to do with caring about the victim because they are incapable of love or empathy.
 It is strictly for fuel supply.

 Trauma Bonding is where the victim still feels the narcissist can change and may still feel what they believe is love for the narcissist regardless of how many horrific things they have done to them.
+Therefore, they are still emotionally bonded to their abuser.
 Trauma bonding is the reason many abuse victims go back to their abuser over and over.
 The Trauma Bond remembers the love bombing and idealization in the early part of the relationship.
 This causes the victim to romanticize the good and minimize the abuse.
 They think this is love but rather it is a trauma bond.
-If the victim was discarded, they will experience withdrawal symptoms so when the abuser reappears or wants the victim back, the victim in their trauma bonded state will return to the abuser.
+If the victim was discarded, they will experience withdrawal symptoms so when the abuser reappears or wants the victim back, the victim in their trauma-bonded state will return to the abuser.

-Cognitive Dissonance is essentially fantasy versus reality.
+Cognitive Dissonance is essentially this is the hope and belief that the narcissist or the relationship can change and get better when there is a long history of bad behaviors that prove that it won’t.
 The victim may say the abuser was good to them but when they are asked to explain what exactly was good, they aren’t able to give much supporting evidence.
-They may say something like “He was good to me" as the fantasy belief when the reality is “he cheated on me".
-Cognitive Dissonance causes the victim to stay too long in a relationship they know is bad for them because they believe the fantasy over the reality.
+They may say something like “He was good to me” when the reality is “he cheated on me multiple times”.
+Cognitive Dissonance causes the victim to stay too long in a relationship they know is bad for them because they believe that change can happen.
 Denial keeps them from reconciling the truth.

 The victim may struggle with emotional regulation.
 They may experience various emotions individually or simultaneously like rage, anxiety, depression, excessive crying, sadness, or isolation and not know how to control it.
 They may seem fine one minute and emotional the next.

-The victim loses their identity in a narcissistic abusive relationship.
+The victim loses their identity in a narcissistically abusive relationship.
 Following the abuse they struggle to feel complete.
-They may have adopted the bad opinion of themselves that the abuser inflicted on them.
+They may have adopted the bad opinion of themselves that the abuser inflicted on them which is actually known as cognitive dissonance about self.
 They may struggle with repetitive thought processes that tell them they are not worthy of love or they are not good enough.
 They may believe this as truth and may look for validation in new relationships or from friends.
 Even with validation, they have a hard time believing the validation because they were conditioned by the narcissist to believe they weren’t good enough or not worthy.
-The may have lost all conscious knowledge of who they are, their character, and their desires.
+They may have lost all conscious knowledge of who they are, their character, and their desires.
 Often victims look back after recovery and claim they “were a shell of a person” when they got away from the narcissist.